monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 5:** Print the first column of `file1.csv` followed (horizontally) by the second column of `file3.csv`.
 Separate the columns with a comma.

-In this example, we use the same syntax as the example before, but remember that files `file1.csv` and `file3.csv` use comma as the column separator and you have to use the `-F','` flag in the `awk` commands.
+In this example, we use the same syntax as the example before, but because `file1.csv` and `file3.csv` use comma as the column separator, you have to use the `-F','` flag in the `awk` commands.
 Additionally, remember to use the flag `-d ','` for the paste command in order to separate the pasted columns with a comma.

 ```bash
 $ paste -d ',' <(awk -F',' '{print $1}' file1.csv) <(awk -F',' '{print $2}' file3.csv)